Local Installation

 Then create a new virtual environment inside that directory:

 Activate the virtual environment using:

-Now that you have your virtual environment set up and running, navigate to the directory where you want to install Meltano and run the following command:
+Now that you have your virtual environment set up and running, run the following command to install the Meltano package:

 Once the installation completes, you can check if it was successful by running: